Emmet Cohen: Master Legacy Series

-Since 2016, Cohen has produced a series of albums, live interviews, and performances as part of the Master Legacy Series featuring recognized jazz masters.
-He played on the four albums released as of 2021, featuring collaborations with Jimmy Cobb, Ron Carter, Benny Golson, Albert “Tootie" Heath, and George Coleman.
+Since 2016, Cohen has produced a series of albums, live interviews, and performances as part of the Master Legacy Series, featuring recognized jazz masters.
+He played on the five albums released as of 2021, featuring collaborations with Houston Person, Jimmy Cobb, Ron Carter, Benny Golson, Albert "Tootie" Heath, and George Coleman.

-According to Cohen, the series aims to “share the unwritten folklore that is America's unique artistic idiom."
+According to Cohen, the series aims to "share the unwritten folklore that is America's unique artistic idiom."
 He said his impetus for the project was a five-hour bus ride in 2013 talking with jazz musician Jimmy Heath who told stories about many older jazz masters:

-I felt like there was an urgency and there was a big generation gap. … I wanted to create an artistic project that would allow for the collaboration between the oldest generation and the youngest generation, and really hone in [sic] on what that apprenticeship is and should be—with the intergenerational transference of knowledge and passing of the torch…. what it feels like and how we can contribute to the history and the idiom.
+I felt like there was an urgency and there was a big generation gap. […] I wanted to create an artistic project that would allow for the collaboration between the oldest generation and the youngest generation, and really hone in[sic] on what that apprenticeship is and should be—with the intergenerational transference of knowledge and passing of the torch. [...] what it feels like and how we can contribute to the history and the idiom.

 Cohen frequently expresses gratitude to and admiration of older musicians:

 They are all very emphatic about the music, and how it's guided their lives, and how it's guided the shape of America.
 That's another thing—they've lived through the 1950s and the 1960s, and toured in the South in the time of segregation, and were really inventing America's music in a place where America didn't accept them.
 And that story to me is really, really powerful because they gave so much to people… the culture and the society and environment of what it means to be an American.

-In November 2023, Cohen released Volume 5 of the Master Legacy Series with tenor saxophonist Houston Person.
+In November 2023, Cohen released Master Legacy Series Volume 5 with tenor saxophonist Houston Person.
 The album reflects the long history of collaboration between the two and Cohen's respect for Person as a melodist and poet.
-Described as an "inter-generational sessions where jazz knowledge, tradition, and history are handed down eagerly and generously", the album reached No. 1 for four consecutive weeks and fifth overall on the JazzWeek Jazz Charts after its release.
+Described as "inter-generational sessions where jazz knowledge, tradition, and history are handed down eagerly and generously", the album reached No. 1 for four consecutive weeks and fifth overall on the JazzWeek Jazz Charts after its release.